FNNDSC/openconnect-bch/README.md

 ## How It Works

-`connect.py` is a simple Python script which runs `bchvpn.spec.ts` using [Playwright](https://playwright.dev/).
+`bchvpn.js` is a Node.js script which opens `https://vpn.childrens.harvard.edu` in a headless web browser using [Playwright](https://playwright.dev/).
-Playwright is a JavaScript system for browser testing of web apps, which runs (a headless instance of) Firefox in the background. `bchvpn.spec.ts` opens https://vpn.childrens.harvard.edu in the Firefox instance, then requests data from `connect.py`. `connect.py` prompts for user input and sends data to `bchvpn.spec.ts` over an HTTP server.
-`bchvpn.spec.ts` fills in the HTML forms appearing on https://vpn.childrens.harvard.edu.

-Currently, `connect.py` and `bchvpn.spec.ts` are hard-coded to ask for:

-1. Username
-2. Password
-3. Duo passcode
+It fills in the HTML form using command-line user input, then proceeds to Duo 2-factor authorization (2FA).
+After Duo 2FA, the server returns a `DSID` cookie which can be used by `openconnect`.

 ## Depencencies